cyfung1031/ScriptCat-UI-UX-Refactor-Design-Specification/SPEC.md

 * Do not make important actions icon-only.
 * Do not use inconsistent terminology.
 * Do not make users guess what state a script is in.
+* Do not apply updates that expand a script's scope without user review.
+* Do not let translated text break layouts or truncate without recourse.